-- Create, implement, or improve your vulnerability management program and get buy-in from your stakeholders
+- Capability to create, implement, or mature your vulnerability management program and get buy-in from your stakeholders

-- Techniques for building and maintaining an accurate and useful inventory of IT assets in the enterprise and cloud
+- Techniques for building and maintaining an accurate and useful inventory of IT assets in the enterprise and the cloud

 - Effectively report and communicate vulnerability data within your organization